GadauJalal/Rana54/README.md

-  # Clean Energy Brand Homepage
+  # Rana54 Homepag Website

-  This is a code bundle for Clean Energy Brand Homepage.
-The original project is available at https://www.figma.com/design/8Y5UiCrIh8trBPEIRevnp7/Clean-Energy-Brand-Homepage.
+  This is a code bundle for Clean Energy Brand Named Rana54.

   ## Running the code